 Mark (Adult User)

-Prior to starting Accentrate I was on the stimulant Vyvanse 40 mg QD.
-Around 1 month into the Accentrate, I could tell things were changing for me because I felt overstimulated when I took my Vyvanse.
-I have since had my Vyvanse dose decreased to 30mg.
+Prior to starting Accentrate I was on medication.
+Around 1 month into the Accentrate, I could tell things were changing for me because I felt overstimulated when I took my medication.
+I have since had my dose decreased to 30mg.
 Things seem to be better now.
 Not overstimulated.
-I’m hoping with continued use of Accentrate, I will continue to decrease my need for a stimulant.
+I’m hoping with continued use of Accentrate, I will continue to decrease my need for medication.
 I’ve had no side effects from the Accentrate that I’m aware of.